- Attacks "Propionibacterium acnes", which is one of the main causes of acne

 It is normally safe for women who are pregnant or breastfeeding to use Acnecide gel.

 However, if you are currently breastfeeding, you should avoid using the treatment on your chest area.
 You should also make sure you always wash your hands after applying the treatment, before you touch your baby.
 This will make sure your baby does not come into contact with the treatment.

 Before starting a new medication, you should always inform your doctor or pharmacist if you are currently pregnant, think you may be pregnant, are trying to get pregnant, or are breastfeeding.

-The active ingredient contained in this medicine is benzoyl peroxide 5%.
+The main active ingredient within this medicine is: Benzoyl peroxide